uiceds/syllabus/manuscript.md

   * In-class worksheets: 10% of final grade.
 (70% of points can be made up by completing the post-class worksheet review.
 Online students can get 100% of points by completing the post-class worksheet review.)
   * Homeworks: 20% of final grade (2.22% each)
   * Module quizzes in [CBTF](https://cbtf.illinois.edu/): 30% of final grade (3.33% each)
-  * Mini-projects: 10% of final grade (3.33% each)
+  * Culmination projects: 10% of final grade (3.33% each)
   * Course project (4-credit students only): 25% of final grade:
     * 3% for project selection and introduction,
     * 3% for exploratory analysis,
     * 3% for preliminary modeling,
     * 3% for report rough draft,
     * and 13% for final report and presentation.
-  * Extra credit: Students can create "Tiktok-style" videos explaining or reviewing the concepts covered in the course.
-For each module in the course, the creator of best video (as judged by the instructor) will receive **1% extra credit** toward their overall grade for the class.
+  * Extra credit: Students can create social media videos explaining or reviewing the concepts covered in the course.
+For each video that receives more than 100 "likes" by our last class session—and is judged by the instructor to result in increased knowledge about data science for its viewers—the creator of the video will receive **1% extra credit** toward their overall grade for the class, with a maximum of 5% total extra credit.
 For videos with multiple authors, extra credit will be divided equally among the authors.
+Each person/group can submit up to one video per module for consideration.
 * The general expectation is that graduate students will register for 4 credits and undergraduates can choose between 3 and 4 credits, but this is not a requirement.
 For 3-credit students, there will be no course project and the weights of the other assessments will be scaled accordingly.
 * Letter grades will be assigned according to the following scale:
   * 97-100: A+